ChalkBee

 LanguageLiteratureLiteracy

 On ChalkBee: All three English strands, Foundation to Year 6.
-Language: phonics (CVC), sight words, spelling, grammar, vocabulary, apostrophes, clauses, verb tense consistency and text connectives.
-Literature: reading comprehension passages, story elements (character, setting, problem), figurative language (simile and metaphor), poetry devices (rhyme, alliteration, onomatopoeia), story sequencing and comparing fiction with non-fiction.
-Literacy: comprehension, handwriting, editing, and writing scaffolds for text type, purpose and structure (narrative, recount, information report, persuasive, procedure).
+Language: phonics (CVC), sight words, spelling, prefixes and suffixes, grammar, vocabulary, apostrophes, clauses, verb tense consistency and text connectives.
+Literature: reading comprehension passages, story elements (character, setting, problem), figurative language (simile and metaphor), poetry devices (rhyme, alliteration, onomatopoeia), point of view (first or third person), story sequencing and comparing fiction with non-fiction.
+Literacy: comprehension, handwriting, editing, fact versus opinion, and writing scaffolds for text type, purpose and structure (narrative, recount with time words, information report subheadings, persuasive, procedure).
 Answer keys are fixed and hand-checked.
-Extended composition and speaking stay classroom-based.
+The oral (speaking and listening) and multimodal-image descriptions stay classroom-based, so those content descriptions are documented but honestly left unmatched rather than mapped to a stand-in printable.

 Explore English β†’